-- of sparks, open flames, or other sources of ignition such as the pilot lights of water heaters and clothes dryers. - 2.
-Do not overfill the fuel tank.
+- of sparks, open flames, or other sources of ignition such as the pilot lights of water heaters and clothes dryers. - Do not overfill the fuel tank.
 When refueling, be sure to insert the pump nozzle into the fuel tank filler hole.
 Stop filling when the fuel reaches the bottom of the filler tube.
-Because fuel expands when it heats up, heat from the engine or the sun can cause fuel to spill out of the fuel tank
+Because fuel expands when it heats up, heat from the engine or the sun can cause fuel to spill out of the fuel tank.

-- 1. Filler tube - 2.
-Fuel level
+- 1. Fuel tank filler tube - 2.
+Maximum fuel level